dotnet/docs-mobile/docs/android/building-apps/build-items.md

 ## EmbeddedNativeLibrary

-In a Xamarin.Android class library or Java binding project, the **EmbeddedNativeLibrary** build action bundles a native library such as `lib/armeabi-v7a/libfoo.so` into the library.
-When a Xamarin.Android application consumes the library, the `libfoo.so` file will be included in the final Android application.
+In a .NET for Android class library or Java binding project, the **EmbeddedNativeLibrary** build action bundles a native library such as `lib/armeabi-v7a/libfoo.so` into the library.
+When a .NET for Android application consumes the library, the `libfoo.so` file will be included in the final Android application.

-Since Xamarin.Android 11.2, you can use the [**AndroidNativeLibrary**](#androidnativelibrary) build action as an alternative.
+You can use the [**AndroidNativeLibrary**](#androidnativelibrary) build action as an alternative.

 ## EmbeddedReferenceJar

-In a Xamarin.Android binding project, the **EmbeddedReferenceJar** build action embeds the `.jar` file into the library but does not create a C# binding as [**EmbeddedJar**](#embeddedjar) does.
-When a Xamarin.Android application project consumes the library, it will include the Java/Kotlin code in the final Android application.
+In a .NET for Android binding project, the **EmbeddedReferenceJar** build action embeds the `.jar` file into the library but does not create a C# binding as [**EmbeddedJar**](#embeddedjar) does.
+When a .NET for Android application project consumes the library, it will include the Java/Kotlin code in the final Android application.

-Since Xamarin.Android 11.2, you can use the [**AndroidLibrary**](#androidlibrary) build action as an alternative such as `<AndroidLibrary Include="..."
+You can use the
+[**AndroidLibrary**](#androidlibrary) build action as an alternative such as `<AndroidLibrary Include="..."
 Bind="false" />`: